Orgzales/Unity-XR-NetworkMapper-Project/README.md

 			- create a new prefab for those rouge access points
 				- possibly create a larger radius
 				- prefab should have no interference with scripts of wifi objects.
+	- Create an AR Slider for Delete Radius Button to increase size

 # Step 9 Plans
 	- Create an Anchor point that the prefabs spawn locations are based